The Governing Body

 Louise Ray – Chair of Governors

-It is a privilege to offer my skills, alongside a group of talented and experienced professional volunteers, to work for the best interests of the children.
-Our role is first of all to ensure that children are safe at school, and then to help set the vision and ethos, hold the leadership to account for the school’s performance and to ensure all income is spent, in line with the school’s priorities.
+I offer my time and skills, alongside a group of talented and experienced professional volunteers, to work for the best interests of the children.
+Our role is first of all to ensure that children are safe at school, and then to help set the vision and ethos, hold the leadership to account for the schools performance and to ensure the Pupil Premium Funding is used to maximum effect.
+We are committed to ensuring Churchfield provides the best education possible, for the children in our community.

-We look forward to seeing Churchfield Primary become a place of academic excellence with a happy model of inclusive, multicultural community.
-The rich diversity of our community is an asset.
+Churchfield Primary is on its way to becoming a place of excellence, with a happy model of inclusive, multicultural community.
 Children are taught to welcome difference, to value their heritage and their Britishness, and most of all to aspire to be a powerful force for good in our society.

 I have two daughters in the school and am part of the local community.
 I was elected as a parent governor in Nov 2015 and became vice chair of the Field Federation the following year.
-I am currently a co-opted governor whose link role is Safeguarding.
-Having worked in health, education and the voluntary sector, I bring a broad range of skills and understanding to the role.
+I am currently a Trust Appointed governor whose link role is Safeguarding.
+Having worked in health, education and the voluntary sector, I bring a broad range of skills and experience to the role.
+I have also undergone training, completing the National College for Teaching and Leadership’s Chairs of Governors’ Leadership Development Programme in November 2017.
 Good governance is vital, to good schools and I am committed to seeing this school shine.

 Susie Owen – Vice Chair

-I joined Churchfield’s governing board in April 2017 as the local authority governor.
-I am vice chair of the governing board and chair of the resources committee.
+I joined Churchfield’s governing board in April 2017 as the local authority governor, and continue to serve the board, after academisation, as a trust appointed governor.
+I am vice chair of the local governing board and my link governor roles are school improvement and pupil premium.
 I am passionate about ensuring all children have access to high quality education and I want every part of our school to be the best it can possibly be.
 I work closely with Louise, the leadership team and the other governors to ensure that all children at Churchfield are safe, happy and supported in their learning.

 I have lived in Edmonton since 2008 and have two children at the school.
 Since 2007 I have worked as a civil servant in central government and I currently work at the Department of Education in the early year’s team.

-As Associate Headteacher at Churchfield I am an Associate member of the Governing body.
+As Headteacher at Churchfield I am a member of the Governing body.
 I report back to governors on the curriculum, budget, resources and progress against the Raising Achievement Plan.
 I have worked at Churchfield since November 2016 and I have been delighted by the warm atmosphere, close community links and wonderful, well-motivated children.

 On completing my teaching degree I taught at a school in Hertfordshire for three years and then moved to the Netherlands and worked in a well renowned International School to learn more about education abroad and experience a different culture.
 On my return to Enfield I worked at Brimsdown Primary School for eight years.
 I have specialised in Early Years and have supported different schools across the borough to improve their Early Years provision.